ninnghazad/dronetest/README.md

 ###How to use:
 Install in mods/ as "dronetest".
 Type '/giveme dronetest:computer' to get a computer,
+'/giveme dronetest:drone' to get a drone-spawner,
-'/giveme dronetest:computer' to get a drone-spawner.
+'/giveme dronetest_display:display' to get a display.
 Place it and rightclick it.
 A GUI opens up.
 Type 'id' and click 'EXE', don't press enter, it closes the dialog (yeah ...).